Book review History Reading & Writing Unputdownable

 Tomb Effigy of Queen Eleanor at Fontevrault

-You also encounter Callimachus of Cyrene, who worked in the vanished library of Alexandria and laid the foundations for what we know today as the library catalog.
+You also encounter Callimachus of Cyrene, who worked in the ancient library of Alexandria and laid the foundations for what we know today as the library catalog.

 In one of the book’s most moving accounts, Manguel recounts his scholarly encounters with another Argentine great – Jorge Luis Borges.
-When an almost blind Borges asked him to become his reader, Manguel out of his love for reading and respect for the elderly writer took on the role of his literary Au Pair.
+When the nearly blind Borges asked him to become his reader, Manguel, out of his love for literature and respect for the aging writer took on the role of his literary Au Pair.

 Fascinating Stories Galore

 One of my favorite chapters in the book is Being Read To.
-It underlines the joys of reading to others.
-Manguel details how reading to others used to be a full-time job in ancient times.
-He writes about public readings – the accounts of which can be traced from 6th-century Rome to mid-19th-century Cuba.
+It underlines the joy of reading to others.
+Manguel details how reading aloud was a full-time profession in ancient times.
+He traces the tradition of public readings from 6th-century Rome to mid-19th-century Cuba.

-A History of Reading teems with such interesting accounts.
-From reading aloud to reading silently and from the physical pleasures of a book’s shape, binding, and smell to the less physical qualities of books, Alberto Manguel’s bibliomanic panorama is a thoroughly enjoyable celebration of one of life’s greatest pleasures.
+A History of Reading teems with such fascinating accounts.
+From the tradition of reading aloud to the shift toward silent reading, and from the physical pleasures of a book’s shape, binding, and scent to its more abstract qualities, Alberto Manguel’s bibliomaniac panorama is a delightful celebration of one of life’s greatest joys.

-In the chapter titled The Silent Readers, he talks about times when reading loudly in libraries wasn’t an offense, when reading and writing were considered menial tasks meant only for poor clerics to when understanding was not a requirement of knowledge because the students were forced to learn the rules by heart.
+In the chapter The Silent Readers, Manguel explores an era when reading aloud in libraries wasn’t an offense, when reading and writing were seen as menial tasks assigned to poor clerics, and when understanding wasn’t required for knowledge, as students were forced to memorize rules by heart.

 A History of Reading